MicrosoftDocs/windows-itpro-docs/windows/configuration/assigned-access/assigned-access-configure.md

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/fa125d0f-77e4-4f64-b03e-d634a4926884?autoplay=false]

-An assigned access multi-app kiosk runs one or more apps from the desktop.
+An Assigned Access multi-app kiosk runs one or more apps from the desktop.
 People using the kiosk see a customized Start that shows only the apps that are allowed.
 With this approach, you can configure a locked-down experience for different account types.
 A multi-app kiosk is appropriate for devices that are shared by multiple people.
 Here's a guide on how to set up a multi-app kiosk.

 > [!WARNING]
-> The assigned access feature is intended for corporate-owned fixed-purpose devices, like kiosks.
-When the multi-app assigned access configuration is applied on the device, [certain policy settings](assigned-access-policy-settings.md) are enforced system-wide, and will impact other users on the device.
-Deleting the kiosk configuration will remove the assigned access lockdown profiles associated with the users, but it cannot revert all the enforced policies (such as Start layout).
+> The Assigned Access feature is intended for corporate-owned fixed-purpose devices, like kiosks.
+When the multi-app Assigned Access configuration is applied on the device, [certain policy settings](assigned-access-policy-settings.md) are enforced system-wide, and will impact other users on the device.
+Deleting the kiosk configuration will remove the Assigned Access lockdown profiles associated with the users, but it cannot revert all the enforced policies (such as Start layout).
 A factory reset is needed to clear all the policies enforced via assigned access.

 > [!TIP]
 > Be sure to check the [configuration recommendations](kiosk-prepare.md) before you set up your kiosk.